tuxthepenguin84/promptly/README.md

 _**Important:** Promptly requires you to provide your own API keys for the AI providers you wish to use. **The app will not function without valid API keys.**_

 1. Obtain API Keys from various AI Providers: [Gemini](https://ai.google.dev/gemini-api/docs/api-key), [OpenAI](https://platform.openai.com/api-keys), [Anthropic](https://www.anthropic.com/api), [Grok](https://x.ai/api), [Ollama](https://github.com/ollama/ollama).
 When using Ollama, an API key is optional/not required.
-1.  **Install Promptly WearOS App:** Download Promptly from the Google Play Store on your WearOS device.
+1.  **Install Promptly Wear OS App:** Download Promptly from the Google Play Store on your Wear OS device.
 1.  **Install Promptly Companion Phone App:** Download the Promptly companion app on your Android phone.
 This makes sending your API key to your watch fast and easy.
 1.  **Send API Keys to Watch:**
     1. Once you have your API key from one of the providers above we need to transfer the API key to your phone and then use the Promptly companion phone app to send the keys to your watch.